What to Know Before Cashing In Your 401(k)

 Know How to Cash In

-The first step is to call the phone number that appears on your 401(k) plan statement and ask them to send you the paperwork that you must complete to cash in the plan.
-In some cases, you may be able to do this online or over the phone, but most of the time you must fill out paperwork.
+The first step to cashing in your 401(k) account is to call the phone number that appears on your 401(k) plan statement and ask them to send you the necessary paperwork to complete to cash in your plan.
+In some cases, you may be able to do this online or over the phone, but most of the time you must fill out paperwork by hand.

 Receiving Your Money Takes Time

-It typically takes several weeks to cash in your 401(k) plan.
-Some plans for smaller companies have the right to allow distributions only once a quarter or once a year.
+It often takes several weeks to cash in a 401(k) plan.
+Some plans for smaller companies have the right to allow account distributions only once a quarter or once a year.
 There is a 401(k) summary plan description document that will spell out the rules for your plan.
 The plan must follow its own rules.

-Sometimes it can feel like your former employer is making it difficult for you to cash in your 401(k) plan, but there are strict rules your employer must follow, and they must have all of the proper paperwork to distribute your money.
+It can feel like your former employer is making it difficult for you to cash in your 401(k) plan, but there are strict rules your employer must follow, along with having all of the proper paperwork completed before they can distribute your money to you.